 Leaders wielding the Expert action logic are on an endless mission to improve their knowledge, both in their professional and personal lives.
 They rule by logic and proficiency.

 Experts are problem solvers and perfectionists.
-They accept only objective feedback coming from proven sources and other experts.
+They accept only objective feedback coming from proven sources and other leadership experts and researchers.

-Experts may struggle as managers, as they tend to think of themselves as always being right and are rarely open to feedback from subordinates.
+Experts may struggle as managers, as they tend to think of themselves as always being right and are rarely open to feedback regarding procedures and/or strategies from subordinates.
 This is just another opportunity for growth.

 4. The Achiever